peterwittek/concept_drifts/README.md

 First, obtain the [data set](http://snap.stanford.edu/data/amazon/amazon_readme.txt), and clone this repository.
 The outline of the processing steps is as follows:

 1. Index the subsequent time periods by Lucene.
-2. Build reflexive random indices.
+2. Build random indices.
 3. Train emergent self-organizing maps.

 The rest of this readme details these steps.
-The dependencies for the Java tools are lucene-core-4.10.3.jar, lucene-analyzers-common-4.10.3.jar, and edu.mit.jwi_2.3.3.jar, and semanticvectors-5.6.jar.
-It is assumed that they are in the ``CLASSPATH``.
+The dependencies for the Java tools are lucene-core-4.10.3.jar, lucene-analyzers-common-4.10.3.jar, and edu.mit.jwi_2.3.3.jar, and [SemanticVectors development version](https://code.google.com/p/semanticvectors/source/checkout), in which the random seed is set to a fixed value.
+It is assumed that the jars are in the ``CLASSPATH``.

 Indexing
 --------